llm-bible/llm-bible.github.io/index.md

 ---

 Copyright © Sean Moran 2024.
 All opinions are my own.
+Forked from [Machine Learning on Source Code](https://ml4code.github.io).